Detecting Correlation Efficiently in Stochastic Block Models: Breaking Otter's Threshold in the Entire Supercritical Regime: Introduction

 The key idea is that since marginally $A$ and $B$ are sparse graphs, we expect a ``proper'' choice of $\mathcal H$ should guarantee that all $\mathbf H \in \mathcal H$ has low edge density, and thus it can be shown that under this restriction, the cardinality of $|\mathcal H|$ should be approximately the same as the cardinality of unlabeled trees, which grows at rate $\alpha^{-1}$ \cite{Otter48}.
 This informally suggests that $s=\sqrt{\alpha}$ is the ``correct'' threshold of the detection problem in correlated \ER graphs.

 We now focus on our case where marginally $A$ and $B$ are supercritical SBMs such that weak community recovery in $A$ and $B$ is possible.
-The initial motivation of our result is the following (albeit simple) observation: assuming that all the community labelings in $A$ and $B$ (we denote them as $\sigma_A$ and $\sigma_B$) are known to us, we can count a larger class $\mathcal H'$ which consists of all unlabeled trees \emph{decorated with $\{ -1,+1 \}$}.
-This is because when counting subgraphs $S,K$ in $A,B$ respectively we can regard the community label $\sigma_{A},\sigma_{B}$ as a ``decoration'' of $S,K$, and the information from the community labels guarantees that if $S$ and $K$ are isomorphic graphs but have non-isomorphic label decorations, the signal contained in counting $S$ and $K$ are nearly orthogonal.
+The initial motivation of our result is the following (albeit simple) observation: assuming that all the community labelings in $A$ and $B$ (we denote them as $\sigma_A$ and $\sigma_B$) are known to us, we can count a larger class $\mathcal H'$ which consists of all unlabeled trees \emph{decorated with $\{ -1,+1 \}$} labels.
+This is because when counting subgraphs $S,K$ in $A,B$ respectively we can regard the community labels $\sigma_{A},\sigma_{B}$ as a ``decoration'' of $S,K$, and the information from the community labels guarantees that if $S$ and $K$ are isomorphic graphs but have non-isomorphic label decorations, the signal contained in counting $S$ and $K$ are nearly orthogonal.
 Thus, a naive attempt is to first run the weak community recovery algorithm in both $A$ and $B$ which produces an estimator $(\widehat{\sigma}_A, \widehat{\sigma}_B)$ of $(\sigma_A,\sigma_B)$, and then counting $\mathcal H'$ in $A$ and $B$ simply by viewing $(\widehat{\sigma}_A, \widehat{\sigma}_B)$ as its ``decorations''.
 However, there are several obstacles that impede the rigorous analysis of this naive approach.
-Firstly, the subgraph counting procedure on $\mathcal H'$ is highly fragile and thus we cannot simply ignore those vertices $i$ such that $\widehat{\sigma}_A(i) \neq \sigma_A(i)$ or $\widehat{\sigma}_B(i) \neq \sigma_B(i)$ (which constitutes a small but positive fraction of all vertices).
-What is more important, the community recovery step will have a strong influence on later subgraph counts, which means that $(\widehat{\sigma}_A, \widehat{\sigma}_B)$ is strongly correlated with $g_{\mathbf H}(A,B)$.
-In fact, it seems that conditioning on $(\widehat{\sigma}_A, \widehat{\sigma}_B)$ will force enumerations of certain types of non-isomorphic graphs to have correlations tending to $1$ with each other.
+Firstly, the subgraph counting procedure on $\mathcal H'$ is highly fragile and thus we cannot simply ignore those vertices $i$ such that $\widehat{\sigma}_A(i) \neq \sigma_A(i)$ or $\widehat{\sigma}_B(i) \neq \sigma_B(i)$ (which constitutes a positive fraction of all vertices).
+Moreover, the community recovery step has a strong influence on later subgraph counts, which means that $(\widehat{\sigma}_A, \widehat{\sigma}_B)$ is strongly correlated with $g_{\mathbf H}(A,B)$.
+In fact, it seems that conditioning on $(\widehat{\sigma}_A, \widehat{\sigma}_B)$ forces the enumerations of certain types of non-isomorphic graphs to have correlations tending to $1$ with each other.